ohuc/CaffeineHealth/README.md

 The app uses a **one-compartment oral pharmacokinetic model**:

-- **Absorption phase** — linear ramp from ingestion to peak based on drink-specific absorption rate
+- **Absorption phase:** linear ramp from ingestion to peak based on drink-specific absorption rate
-- **Elimination phase** — exponential decay governed by your personal half-life setting
+- **Elimination phase:** exponential decay governed by your personal half-life setting
-- **Half-life personalization** — computed from age, weight, smoking, alcohol, liver health, and CYP1A2-inhibiting medications during onboarding
+- **Half-life personalization:** computed from age, weight, smoking, alcohol, liver health, and CYP1A2-inhibiting medications during onboarding

 This keeps the curve and sleep forecast grounded in real pharmacology while remaining practical for daily use.